 Expensive service fees

 Established in 1920, Coldwell Banker Richard Ellis (CBRE) is the world’s largest commercial real estate services provider, with over 500 offices serving more than 2.7 billion square feet of commercial space worldwide.
-It’s our pick as the best for commercial properties due to its deep industry expertise and wide range of commercial real estate services.

 In addition to project management, CBRE offers 20 separate commercial property services for owners and residents.
 These include a web-based management and leasing platform, accounting and financial reporting software, consulting, security planning, tenant relations and retention management, and more.